omkargusain1/gender-classification.../README.md

 streamlit
 pillow

-Step 1: Install Dependencies
+⚙️ Step 1: Install Dependencies

-It is recommended to use a virtual environment.
+It is highly recommended to use a virtual environment.

 pip install -r requirements.txt

-Step 2: Train the Model
+🧠 Step 2: Train the Model

 Run the training script:

 python train_model.py

-What this script does:
+🔍 What Happens During Training?

-Loads training and validation images using ImageDataGenerator
+Loads images using ImageDataGenerator

+Applies image rescaling and shuffling

-Trains a CNN model with multiple convolutional blocks
+Trains a deep CNN with multiple convolution blocks

-Applies:

-Early stopping

-Learning rate reduction

-Best-model checkpointing
+Uses advanced training callbacks:

+Early Stopping – prevents overfitting

+Reduce Learning Rate on Plateau

+Best Model Checkpointing

-Evaluates performance using:
+Evaluates the model using:

 Accuracy